AmishaDahal/LargeScaleExtraCredit/README.md

 Then add the file location from S3 in start emr and run .
 ```

+# Video Demonstration:
+I have uploaded the video named "amishalargescale.mp4" download it locally and play the video.

 # Reference:

 - For the regsitration of udaf I took a lot of refrence of blog post some of them :